 It’s interesting to note that the equivalent diagram in America would consist of one route – the Acela Express from New York to Washington, DC – and even that barely qualifies as “high speed”.
 Fast by American standards, maybe…

 But do note that these trains do not necessarily travel at their maximum speed (up to 300km/ per hour or 185 miles/hour) on all the routes shown.
 To attain these speeds, the trains have to run on specially-built tracks, which currently are only on the highest density parts of the system.
 However, all these routes use TGV/Eurostar/Thalys/ICE rolling stock, which is the criterion for inclusion on this diagram.

 My favourite parts of the diagram include the grand loop around Paris to the east, the complex interplay of routes around Lille, and the subtle inclusion of the Winter routes to the French Alps without having to accord them an entire route from start to finish: more complexity is not what this diagram needs!

 As usual, you can view a much larger version of the diagram over on Flickr.
 Comments are always welcome!

 Update: March 3rd, 2011: New version of the diagram with a new route added from Melun to Marseille (Don’t know how I missed that one!).
 Routes from Le Havre to Strasbourg and Cherbourg to Dijon were deleted, as these “experimental” (and poorly patronised) routes stopped running in December 2010.
 Winter services to Evian and Saint-Gervais also added.
 Finally, the station names have been made a little larger.

 Prints of this diagram are now available at Society6.
-Even though smaller sizes are offered, I would only recommend the largest size (X-LARGE Gallery) due to the small type and fine detail in the diagram.
+Even though smaller sizes are offered, I would only recommend the largest size (X-Large) due to the small type and fine detail in the diagram.